Updated: February 16, 2022

 Sometimes you might see a warning in analysis tools for icons or small graphics – I would’t worry about these.

 If you want us to implement this for you, head over to our Optimization Services page and select Lazy Loading.
+If you landed here looking to optimize your Shopify store, here are the crucial starter tips for speed gains that you need to get done today:- Compress all your images with Crush Pics

-- Make sure you’re using JPG image format instead of PNG for photographic images (PNG’s are often 2x – 10x larger for the same resolution
+- Make sure you’re using JPG image format instead of PNG for photographic images (PNG’s are often 2x – 10x larger for the same resolution)

 - Run your site through the Shopify Analyzer to see what optimization opportunities you have, and how to approach them